Rising (web series): History

-2021–2022 host changes
+Since 2021

 In May 2021, Ball and Enjeti announced they were departing Rising in order to release their own independent project, Breaking Points with Krystal and Saagar.
 They were temporarily replaced with Ryan Grim and The Federalist editor Emily Jashinsky.
-In July, Kim Iversen took over from Jashinsky, who said on Twitter that she had never intended to do Rising full time.
+In July 2021, Kim Iversen took over from Jashinsky, who said on Twitter that she had never intended to do Rising full time.
+According to The Daily Beast, Iversen was a controversial figure:

-In 2022, Briahna Joy Gray joined Rising as a new host.
-The current hosts are Gray and Soave.
-With the current slate of hosts: Gray represents the progressive left, and Soave represents libertarian political ideologies.
-Batya Ungar-Sargon also fills in for Gray.
+Aside from her COVID-19 vaccine skepticism, she also sparked complaints from Hill employees after she defended the Chinese government’s harsh treatment of Uyghurs (prompting co-host Ryan Grim to push back on-air) and seemed to peddle pro-Russian propaganda about Ukraine... [and] Iversen recently got into a back-and-forth with fellow Rising co-host Olayemi Olurin over deadnaming actor Elliot Page.

+From early 2022, its regular weekday presenters were left-wing Briahna Joy Gray (a former Bernie Sanders campaign spokesperson) and libertarian Robby Soave (an editor for Reason magazine).

-Iversen left the show in July 2022 after being excluded from participating in an interview with Anthony Fauci, whom she had previously been critical of.
+Iversen, a vaccine skeptic, left the show in July 2022 after Batya Ungar-Sargon rather than Iversen was picked to interview Anthony Fauci (of whom Iversen had previously been critical) with Soave.

 Grim and Jashinsky, who were the regular Friday hosts of Rising, resigned in September 2022.
 Also in September 2022, Rising refused to air a segment on their show in which left-wing political commentator Katie Halper called Israel an "apartheid government".
 She was subsequently fired from the show.

+As of 2023, Jessica Burbank and Amber Duke presented Rising on Fridays.